 As a bonus: You can save yourself a lot of time by figuring out what already works rather than reinventing the wheel.

-For example, most SaaS websites will have a “Product” category with subpages with product details and features.
+For example, most SaaS websites will have a “Product” category with subpages containing product details and features.

 Blogs are often sorted by categories, topically.
 Business websites almost always have an “About” section with information on how the business got started, hours and location (if applicable), contact info, and so on.